oVirt/ovirt-site/source/feature/aaa.html.md

 For a domain user - the ID is now a hex representation of the ID of the user within the directory (as the directory may be a non LDAP now, it may not always be GUID).
 The domain users can be retrieved from /api/domains/<DOMAIN_IDENTIFIER>/users

 When a domain user is being added to the DB , by sending a POST reques to /api/users , Based on the user name and the domain provided, a query is run against the directory, and the user is retrieved from it, and added to the DB.
-When observing users in the DB, by issuing GET /api/users , the ID of the user in the directory is represented by <domain_user_id><HEX_VALUE></domain_user_id>
+When observing users in the DB, by issuing GET /api/users , the ID of the user in the directory is represented by <domain_entry_id><HEX_VALUE></domain_entry_id>

-All of the above is correct for domain groups as well, with the relevant changes to URLs and the <domain_group_id> being the additional XML element.
+All of the above is correct for domain groups as well, with the relevant changes to URLs.

 ### Backend and extensions work